anindyamitra2002/Wildlife-Anomaly-Detection-using-YOLOv5l/README.md

 | Vehicle Detection         | Vehicle       | 0.996     | 0.885  | 0.940   | 0.858       |
 | Poacher Detection         | Human/Poacher | 1.000     | 0.987  | 0.993   | 0.965       |

-*Visual examples, confusion matrix, and precision-recall trade-off curves will be added here.*

 ---

 ## Dataset

 Our dataset is carefully constructed to ensure diversity and robustness across multiple classes.

 - **Training Data**: Collected from publicly available sources such as Roboflow and Kaggle, along with frames extracted from various wildlife surveillance videos.
 We annotated 3,193 images for training.
 - **Validation and Testing**: Contains 684 and 685 images, respectively, sourced similarly to maintain consistency and diversity.
 - **Classes**: Includes categories like person, elephant, zebra, giraffe, deer, bison, rhino, boar, leopard, vehicle, and fire.
 - **Annotation Tools**: Labelimg, CVAT, and Make-Sense were used for manual annotation.
 The annotations were converted to YOLOv5 format, and cross-verification was done to ensure accuracy.

-### Data Visualization
-A distribution graph of our dataset classes will be uploaded to provide insights into class frequencies and dataset balance.

 ---